Select and Move

 Animate only with Transformation Amount:

-If, during an animation, a logo is to end up in the middle of the screen, with a Scale of 1.0 and a Rotation of 0.0, we can move it to the first frame and then animate the Amount parameter using two Keyframes, a Generator or a Modifier(such as the Animator).
+If, during an animation, a logo is to end up in the middle of the screen, with a Scale of 1.0 and a Rotation of 0.0, we can move it to the first frame and then animate the Amount parameter using two keyframes, a Generator, or a Modifier(such as the Animator).

-In the video below, we apply an Elastic interpolation(one of 49 available) to the first Keyframe:
+In the video below, we apply an Elastic interpolation (one of the 49 available interpolation types) to the first keyframe:

 Reversed Order of Transform Modifiers

-Matrix Concatenatation and Unique Ratserization:
+Matrix Concatenation and Unique Rasterization:

 The difference between Image Modifiers and Transform Modifiers(such as Corner Pin) is that they will act directly on this matrix, and concatenate between them.